-Iran threatens to restart centrifuges, ramp up enrichment in next nuclear steps
+Iran makes new nuclear threats that would reverse steps in pact

 “If signatories of the deal, particularly Europeans, fail to fulfil their commitments in a serious way, the third step will be stronger, more decisive and a bit surprising,” Foreign Ministry spokesman Abbas Mousavi said on Monday.

-Despite tough talk from Washington and Tehran, there are no signs that either side was prepared for a full blown conflict.

-“As repeatedly announced before, Iran doesn’t seek war against any country but it has well learned how to defend itself,” Major General Abdolrahim Mousavi was quoted as saying by Iranian media.

-Writing by Parisa Hafezi; Editing by Peter Graff and Jon Boyle
+Writing by Parisa Hafezi and Peter Graff; Editing by Andrew Cawthorne